 Our Lady of Lourdes Catholic Church

-More than a century ago in 1911, Our Lady of Lourdes Catholic Church became the first African-American Catholic Church in Atlanta thanks to founder Ignatius Lissner.
+More than a century ago, in 1911, Our Lady of Lourdes Catholic Church became the first African American Catholic Church in Atlanta thanks to founder Ignatius Lissner.
 A few decades later during the Civil Rights Movement, Lourdes parishioners participated in protest activities alongside the Old Fourth Ward community.
-The church, located in what is now the Martin Luther King Jr. Landmark district, still operates today and welcomes people of all races.
+The church, in what is now the Martin Luther King Jr. Landmark District, still operates today and welcomes people of all races.

 The land for this cemetery was purchased back in 1866 by nine former slaves who grew tired of the mistreatment received at segregated graveyards.
-The establishment, which sometimes offers walking tours, consists of more than 100 acres and over 70,000 people are buried there, including prominent musicians, athletes and activists.
-Both Martin Luther King Jr. and Benjamin Mays were laid to rest at South-View before being moved to the Martin Luther King Center and Morehouse College, respectively.
+The establishment, which sometimes offers walking tours, consists of more than 100 acres and more than 70,000 people are buried there, including prominent musicians, athletes and activists.
+Both Martin Luther King Jr. and Benjamin Mays were buried at South-View before being moved to the Martin Luther King Center and Morehouse College, respectively.

 South-View Cemetery, 1990 Jonesboro Road SE, Atlanta.
 404-622-5393, southviewcemetery.com.